 On-campus jobs are very popular and go quickly, so students interested in these positions should start looking prior to the start of each semester!

 Some job postings are listed as Federal Work Study (FWS) positions.
 What’s that?

 Federal Work Study positions are partially paid through financial aid money, and students can show interest in these positions when filling out the FAFSA.
 To learn more about FWS, please visit the Office of Financial Aid.

-FWS positions are generally posted on Pacer Career Connection.
+FWS positions are generally posted on Purple Briefcase.
 Job postings will indicate if the position is FWS.